Recycling and reducing waste

 Turn bottles, cans and cartons into cash at the Return and Earn.

-Vending machines are available at Chinderah, Kingscliff, Murwillumbah, Terranora and Tweed Heads South.
+Vending machines are available at Chinderah, Kingscliff, Pottsville, Terranora, Tweed Heads South and Tweed Heads.

 Tweed residents recycled nearly 80 million containers over 3 years.